mpanighetti/dnd5e-mote/ch-3-stories-of-mote/pantheons/esterfell-deities/phygius.md

 #### Traits

 _**Fey Resilience.**_ When Phygius drops to 0 Hit Points, it dies only if it is in the Feywild.
 Otherwise, Phygius drops to 1 Hit Point and teleports to a random location in the Feywild, and it can't return to the plane it left for 2d6 days.
-When Phygius teleports away, the point from where it disappeared is immediately subjected to the Enrichment effect of the _Plant Growth_ spell.
+When Phygius teleports away due to this trait or dies, the area it occupied is immediately subjected to the Enrichment effect of the _Plant Growth_ spell.

-_**Interplanar Nature.**_ While in the Ethereal Plane, the Feywild, or the Material Plane: Phygius can use its senses to perceive within a 30-foot Sphere of its corresponding location on each of these planes of existence; it is aware of the location and alignment of all creatures within these Spheres; and it cannot be forcibly removed that plane of existence.
+_**Interplanar Nature.**_ While in the Ethereal Plane, the Feywild, or the Material Plane: Phygius can use its senses to perceive within a 30-foot Sphere of its corresponding location on each of these planes of existence; it is aware of the location and alignment of all creatures within these Spheres; and it cannot be forcibly removed from that plane of existence.

 _**Legendary Resistance (5/Day).**_ If Phygius fails a saving throw, it can choose to succeed instead.

 _**Magic Resistance.**_ Phygius has Advantage on saving throws against spells and other magical effects.

 _**Regeneration.**_ Phygius regains 20 Hit Points at the start of each of its turns if it has at least 1 Hit Point.
+If Phygius is in the Feywild at the start of its turn, it instead regains 40 Hit Points.
 If Phygius takes Necrotic damage, this trait doesn't function on its next turn.

 #### Actions

-_**Multiattack.**_ Phygius makes three Horns attacks.
-It can replace one attack with a Hooves attack.
+_**Multiattack.**_ Phygius makes three Jagged Horns attacks.
+It can replace one attack with a use of (A) Cervid Stomp or (B) Spellcasting to cast _Crown of Stars_, _Faerie Fire_, or _Magic Missile_.

-_**Horns.**_ _Melee Attack Roll:_ +15 to hit, reach 15 ft. _Hit:_ 25 (4d8 + 7) Piercing damage.

-_**Hooves.**_ _Melee Attack Roll:_ +15 to hit, reach 5 ft. _Hit:_ 34 (6d8 + 7) Bludgeoning damage plus 14 (4d6) Thunder damage.
+_**Cervid Stomp.**_ _Melee Attack Roll:_ +15 to hit, reach 5 ft. _Hit:_ 25 (4d8 + 7) Bludgeoning damage plus 14 (4d6) Thunder damage.
 If the target is a Large or smaller creature, they have the Prone condition.

-_**Planar Shift.**_ Phygius is transported to an unoccupied space it chooses within one of its 30-foot Spheres of awareness as defined by its Interplanar Nature.
-It can optionally target one creature within any of its Spheres, subjecting the creature to the following effect. _Wisdom Saving Throw:_ DC 20. _Failure:_ The target teleports with Phygius, appearing in the same Sphere on the same plane of existence in an unoccupied space of Phygius' choice.
+_**Jagged Horns.**_ _Melee Attack Roll:_ +15 to hit, reach 15 ft. _Hit:_ 28 (6d6 + 7) Piercing damage plus 10 (3d6) Lightning damage.

 _**Spellcasting.**_ Phygius casts one of the following spells, requiring no Material components and using Charisma as the spellcasting ability (spell save DC 24, +16 to hit with spell attacks):

-- At will: _Bane_ (level 3 version), _Color Spray_, _Dispel Magic_ (level 5 version), _Druidcraft_, _Faerie Fire_
+- At will: _Dispel Magic_, _Druidcraft_, _Faerie Fire_, _Magic Missile_, _Plane Shift_ (self only, limited to teleport between its 30-foot Spheres of awareness as defined by its Interplanar Nature)
-- 3/day Each: _Charm Monster_, _Conjure Animals_, _Moonbeam_, _Plant Growth_ (Overgrowth effect)
+- 3/day Each: _Charm Monster_, _Conjure Animals_, _Dispel Magic_ (level 5 version), _Magic Missile (level 4 version)_, _Plant Growth_ (Overgrowth effect)
 - 1/day Each: _Crown of Stars_, _Geas_, _Transport via Plants_

 #### Bonus Actions

-_**Fear Gaze (Recharge 5-6).** Wisdom Saving Throw:_ DC 24, each creature Phygius can see within a 30-feet Emanation. _Failure:_ The target has the Frightened condition until the end of Phygius' next turn. _Success:_ The creature is immune to Phygius' Fear Gaze for 24 hours.
+_**Fear Gaze (Recharge 5-6).** Wisdom Saving Throw:_ DC 24, each creature of Phygius' choice that it can see within 30 feet. _Failure:_ The creature has the Frightened condition until the end of Phygius' next turn. _Success:_ The creature is immune to Phygius' Fear Gaze for 24 hours.

 _**Fey Step.**_ Phygius casts _Misty Step_ using the same spellcasting ability as in Spellcasting.

 #### Reactions

-_**Counterspell (1/Day).**_ Phygius casts _Counterspell_ (level 5 version) in response to that spell's trigger, using the same spellcasting ability as in Spellcasting.
+_**Negation (2/Day).**_ Phygius casts _Counterspell_ (level 5 version) in response to that spell's trigger, using the same spellcasting ability as in Spellcasting.

 #### Legendary Actions